blongworth/ml-gems-gsm/README.md

 Code and interface are on the Arduino Zero compatible MCU, and communicate with the SIM7600 GSM module via serial.

+## Installing

+Uses platformio for compile and upload.
+Main code is in `src/main.cpp`.

+## Configuration

+* Debug serial and power are on SerialUSB, through usb C port.
+* MCU communications interface is on Serial2, using D10 and D11 as TX and RX.

 ## Interface

 Commands begin with `<` and are terminated by `>`.